War and tragedy didn’t simply alter space. In a sense, they also altered time.

 This Diver looked like an entirely different model.
 It was not just a Strelok.

-Rather than the almost oblong shape of the Strelok’s central body, the new model had a somewhat more triangular body shape, with more angled surfaces forward and flatter surfaces in the back.
-The head, rather than being flat and square, was shaped more like a triangle as well, with a central eye and multiple rotating eyes.
-Angled points stretched from the “cheeks” of this “head”.
+Rather than the almost oblong shape of the Strelok’s central body, the new model had a somewhat sleeker and more angular body shape, with rounded flanks and a thinner trunk, and leaner shoulders.
+The head, rather than being flat and square, was shaped more like a triangle pointed forward, with a central double-eyed visor.
+Angled points stretched from the “cheeks” of this “head” with additional sensors.

-While the arms were slightly sleeker, they had armored extensions covering the elbow verniers, and the legs and feet much the same.
+While the arms were slightly sleeker than a Strelok’s, they had armored extensions covering the elbow verniers, and the legs and feet much the same.
 It was a much more aggressive design.
-She could see that the back had been completely redesigned as well.
-The rear flaps flared out a bit more, and there were five hydrojets rather than four.
+She could see that the back had been completely redesigned as well, the backpack bulged out a little less and there were five hydrojets rather than four.
 Two were set on either side of a new central jet.
 The intakes had been integrated into the main hull rather than being run out to attachments on the hips and upper chest.
 There was an extra intake around the “collarbone” of the Diver’s torso for the extra jet.

 “Diver Leader Nakara, right?
 Taken in by the new model?”